Yoshi927/anago/readme.md

 ```

   d?? or D??<br />
-       \tIf given, the ?? portion determines the length of the ROM to dump in multiples of the mapper's configured width for the program ROM portion and character ROM portion respectively.
+       If given, the ?? portion determines the length of the ROM to dump in multiples of the mapper's configured width for the program ROM portion and character ROM portion respectively.
 For example, UNROM boards use 128KB PRG ROMs while UOROM boards use 256KB ROMs.
 A dumper script is provided for UNROM.
 To dump a UOROM board, use the UNROM script with the d2 option.<br />
        2 is applicable for unrom.ad, mmc3.ad and mmc5.ad<br />
        4 is applicable for mmc5.ad<br />